The International Steam Pages

 Turkey Index

-Çamlik Railway Museum (see below) is faced with closure (4th May 2011) owing to lack of money - see Alan Castle's full report.
+Çamlik Railway Museum (see below) was faced with closure (4th May 2011) owing to lack of money - see Alan Castle's full report.
+I've no idea what happened but it was in rude good health when Clive Hepworth visited in October 2013 (19th October 2013).
+See also the railway museum pages for other visit reports.

 The various verbal (and occasional email) reports I have of tours and attempted tours to Turkey in the last few years would be enough to put a lot of people off ever trying again.
 However, Vic Allen (Enthusiast Holidays) and his local contact went to visit TCDD HQ and it seemed that at long last they were prepared to take such a venture more seriously and prepare properly for it.
 Read Vic's report of the visit and consequent action (27th December 2002).
 Alas all came to nothing and a proposed tour in 2004 was again cancelled (20th November 2004).